Black Canyon of the Gunnison landscape above canyon trout water

 If the Gorge is too hot, too high, too stormy, or too logistically heavy, compare the Lower Gunnison for easier valley context, the Upper Gunnison for a different basin plan, or the Cimarron River for smaller high-country water after checking current rules.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 NPS lists artificial flies or lures only, catch-and-release for rainbow trout, brown trout limits, license requirements, and a closure within 200 yards downstream of Crystal Dam for the park/Curecanti East Portal reach.
 Always verify current CPW, NPS, and BLM rules before fishing.

 East Portal

-The easiest park river access when the steep road is open; NPS notes restrictions and winter closure.
+The easiest park river access when the steep road is open.
+NPS notes restrictions and winter closure.

 Inner canyon routes